-We offer three basic types of filtration systems in our store.
+We offer two basic types of filtration systems in our store.

-- Two-Stage KDF/GAC/carbon block filtration.
-These filters take care of most of the contaminants found in municipal drinking water, but they lack a fluoride filter.
-Choose an under-counter or counter-top model.
-Requirements: A hole in your countertop for the under-counter model, and a faucet with an aerator tip for the countertop model.
+- KDF/GAC/carbon block filtration.
+These filters take care of most of the contaminants found in municipal drinking water, including PFAS chemicals.
+This model includes an optional fluoride filter.
+Requirements: A hole in your countertop.
 Do you live in a city?
 If so, you should invest in a pre-filter for your system.

 - ZIP Countertop Reverse Osmosis filter system.
 These filters are perfect for folks who cannot put a hole in their countertop and/or have the modern type faucet that will not connect to the KDF/GAC/carbon block countertop unit.
 They are also great for folks who may have radioactive elements in their water.